denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Input the diploid and tetraploid protein sequences (in fasta format) for g10577 into the query field labelled `Enter your sequence` and choose `search`

- 3. Manually insert the positions of the domains, and any other relevant information, into a txt file (i.e `g10577_tetraploid_domains.txt` and `g10577_diploid_domains.txt`) so we have the exact coordinates of the different domains in the protein
+ 3. Manually insert the positions of the domains into a txt file (i.e `g10577_tetraploid_domains.txt` and `g10577_diploid_domains.txt`) so we have the exact coordinates of the different domains in the protein

 | Domain | Diploid Position | Tetraploid Position |
 |--------|------------------|---------------------|